List of Little Bill episodes

-Little Bill is an American animated television series created by Bill Cosby.
+Little Bill is an American animated children's television series created by Bill Cosby.
 It aired on Nickelodeon and Noggin.
 The main character was inspired by both Cosby's childhood and by his late son, Ennis Cosby.
 Little Bill's catchphrase "Hello, friend!" was originally a greeting that Ennis used.
 The show ran for two production seasons, each containing 26 episodes (52 episodes in total).